Birmingham 2022 Commonwealth Games Travel Advice

-Our priority during the Commonwealth Games is to run our train service as reliably as possible.
+Our priority during Birmingham 2022 is to run our train service as reliably as possible.
 For most routes, our usual timetables will be in operation.
-However, we’ve made some small changes to help with capacity - which are now live in the online journey planner and the downloadable timetables page.
+However, we’ve made some small changes to help with capacity - which are live in the online journey planner and the downloadable timetables page.

 Please note: Downloadable timetables for West Midlands Railway services can be found here.

 Key stations / venues

 During Birmingham 2022, the following stations have been identified as hub stations for travel to/from Games venues.
 As a result, these stations will be busier on the following dates.

 - Birmingham International (for the NEC) will be busier between 29 July - 7 August.